Cancer Survivorship Support Groups

-Linda Dempsey is always looking for new ways to offer support, education and social activities for participants in the Alegent Health Cancer Survivorship Program.
+Linda Dempsey is always looking for new ways to offer support, education and social activities for participants in the CHI Health Cancer Survivorship Program.

-"We keep looking for programs that haven’t been done before," said Dempsey, a registered nurse and program specialist for the Alegent Health Cancer Center.
+"We keep looking for programs that haven’t been done before," said Dempsey, a registered nurse and program specialist for the CHI Health Cancer Care.

 From kite-flying at Mahoney State Park to having a laugh during National Humor Month, Dempsey creates events that let people express themselves, seek spiritual balm, and enjoy some camaraderie.
 Of course, there is always the lure of good, old-fashioned fun.